alsalafiyyah/alsalafiyyah.github.io/_biography/ibrahim.md

 ### His Birth:

-Shaykh Ibrahim ibn Muhammad Al Al-Shaykh was born in 1344 A.H.
+Shaykh Ibrahim ibn Muhammad Aal Al-Shaykh was born in 1344 A.H.

 ### His Education: